ThanhTran14/DocumentationProjectThanhTran/README.md

 printBoard()

 It is the method to print out the board so you can see how it looks like.
-Then we made it so you can put the X or O there.
 ![printBoard](https://user-images.githubusercontent.com/97632664/166091793-7e20a17e-2d76-4b99-952c-f5a28da3590b.jpg)

 printTurnHeader()